sdcuike/book-reading/core-java-for-the-impatient/src/main/java/com/doctor/ch12/keyPoints.md

 -	LocalDateTime	has	no	time	zone	information.

+-  The	API	designers	recommend	that		you	do	not	use	zoned	time	unless		you

+really	want	to		represent	absolute		time	instances.
+Birthdays,	holidays,	schedule	times,	and

+so	on	are	usually	best	represented	as	local	dates	or		times.

 - TemporalAdjuster	methods	handle	common	calendar	computations,	such	as

 finding	the	first	Tuesday	of		a	month.